-The Three Oaks Trust donated some £339,000 to charitable causes in the year ended 30 September 2022.
-A larger increase in the income generated by the Trust's COIF funds is now fully supporting the current level of donations as shown in Figure 1.
+The Three Oaks Trust donated £485,668 to charitable causes in the year ended 30 September 2024.
+The increase in income generated by the Trust's COIF funds is fully supporting the current level of donations as shown in Figure 1.

 Figure 1.
-Trends in annual income, donations and assets by value 2012-2022
+Trends in annual income, donations and assets by value 2014-2024

-Of the total donated, 70% went to UK registered charities and institutions, 12% to organisations whose work is mostly overseas and 18% in the form of small donations for the benefit of individuals (Figure 2).
-Four of the trustees assess applications received on behalf of individuals and firmly believe that these small donations can make a big difference to the individuals involved and their families.
+Of the total donated, 61% went to UK registered charities and institutions, 10% to organisations whose work is mostly overseas and 28% in the form of small donations for the benefit of individuals (Figure 2).
+Three of the trustees assess applications received on behalf of individuals and firmly believe that these small donations can make a big difference to the individuals involved and their families.